Gemini Model Routing — Flash, Pro, and Preview

 Take three tasks from your current AI workflows:

-- Classify each task: Flash, Pro, or Ultra.
+- Classify each task: Flash, Pro, or 3.1 Pro Preview.
 Write down your reasoning.

 - For any task you currently route to Pro, ask: have you actually tested it on Flash with an optimized prompt?
 If not, do it.